ChrisTimperley/Wallace.jl/tutorials/max_ones.md

 > **How do I check if a given stage is safe to access?**
   <br/>
-  By simply calling `issafe(i.NAME)`, where `NAME` is replaced by the name of the stage you wish to check.
+  By simply calling `issafe(i.NAME)`, where `NAME` is replaced by the name of the stage you wish to check; if the stage is safe to access, the function will return `true`, else it will return `false`.

 #### Specifying the termination conditions.